Foreign Trade and Business in Cyprus. Nicosia

 - To analyze the Cypriot Economy and Foreign Trade

-- To know the business opportunities in the Cypriot Market
+- To identify business opportunities in the Cypriot Market

-- To analyze the trade relations of Cyprus with the country of the student
+- To analyze the trade relations of Cyprus with the student's country

 - To know the Trade Agreements of Cyprus as a member of the EU